WheatonCS/Lexos/InTheMargins/Prepare/Cut/Cut.md

 1. Tool Tip:
    The value the last segment has to reach relative to the others in order to be considered a separate segment.
 2. Tool Tip Extended:
+   This function allows the user to decide how big the last segment must be compared to the other segments to stand on its own.
 3. Example:
+   If you have selected 4 Tokens/Segment and there are 14 tokens in your text a Last Segment Threshold of 50% will create three sements of 4 tokens and allow for a fourth segment with only two tokens.
+If instead of 50% you had selected 75% a fourth segment would not be created and the third segment would have six tokens instead of four.
 4. Issue/Questions: